Vizhinjam International Seaport Thiruvananthapuram: Rail

 The third longest railway tunnel in India, in the initial-approval phase, will link the Vizhinjam International Seaport Thiruvananthapuram with the Southern Railway zone main line in Balaramapuram.
 The tunnel is being built with the New Austrian tunneling method (NATM).
 The 9.02-kilometre-long tunnel reaches a depth of 25–30 metres.
 Freight trains from the port will traverse the tunnel in 36 minutes, maintaining an average speed of 15-30 kilometres per hour (km/h).
 The port's link to the Indian Railways network facilitates container transport across India, and the main line connects major cities in Kerala and beyond.
 The Konkan Railway zone accesses the western states.
 The southern coastal route connects Tamil Nadu and other regions, and the project has received environmental clearance.

 Air

-Trivandrum International Airport is 15 kilometres from Vizhinjam International Seaport Thiruvananthapuram.
-The airport and seaport are managed by the Adani Group.
+Trivandrum International Airport is 15 kilometres from the International Deepwater Transhipment Port Thiruvananthapuram.
+The airport and Seaport are managed by the Adani Group.